 No one said it would be easy; they only said it would be worth it.
 This is the foundation on which Love & Second Chances is built.
 The rescue is on a mission to help abused, neglected dogs on death row – dogs that no one wants to adopt due to their age, special needs, or other factors.

-Love & Second Chances was founded in 2012 by Melody Chen and is based in Northern California and serves the Bay Area, Los Angeles, Seattle, and Canada.
+Love & Second Chances was founded in 2012 by Melody Chen and is based in Northern California, serving the Bay Area, Los Angeles, Seattle, and Canada.
 They will take in any breed or age of the dog as long as they have space.

 The past year, Love & Second Chances gave 4,234 dogs for adoption, and it is working on expanding that number this year.
 They have all breeds of dogs available, including Shiba Inus.